JamesSmith888/my-translate4J/README.md

 ### OCR Image Recognition Model

-Download the relevant models from the Tess4J official website and place them in the `tessdata` folder of the project.
+Download the relevant models from the Tesseract official website and place them in the `tessdata` folder of the project.

 Contributing
 ------------